Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 - Total Debt (including operating lease liability)

-- The total debt shows a general upward trend from March 31, 2020, to December 31, 2022, peaking around the last quarter of 2022 at approximately $155 billion.
-Following this, the debt levels slightly decrease and then stabilize through the subsequent quarters, with values consistently around $150 billion to $154 billion up to June 30, 2025.
-This suggests an initial period of increasing leverage, followed by efforts to maintain a relatively stable debt level in recent periods.
+Total debt experienced a general upward trend from March 31, 2021, reaching a peak around December 31, 2022, at approximately $155 billion.
+Following this peak, total debt marginally decreased and stabilized, fluctuating around $150 billion through to September 2025.
+This pattern suggests an initial period of increased financing or obligations, followed by relative stabilization of debt levels in recent periods.

 - Total Assets